Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation

 \section{Amortized CNML}

-In this section, we derive our method, amortized conditional normalized maximum likelihood (ACNML).
-ACNML provides a tractable approximation for CNML via approximate Bayesian inference.
-Instead of directly computing maximum likelihood parameters over the query point and training set, our method uses an approximate posterior distribution over parameters to capture the necessary information about the training set, and thus reduces the maximization to only the single new point.
+In this section, we derive our method, amortized conditional normalized maximum likelihood (ACNML), which provides a tractable approximation for CNML and CNMAP via approximate Bayesian inference.
+Instead of directly computing maximum likelihood parameters over the query point and training set, our method uses an approximate posterior distribution over parameters to capture the necessary information about the training set, reducing the maximization to only the single new point.
 The computational cost at test-time therefore does not increase with training set size.
-We specialize our notation to the supervised learning setting, where our aim is to obtain a predictive distribution $p(y_n\vert x_n)$ after observing a training set $(x_{1:n-1}, y_{1:n-1})$ and a test input $x_n$.